rigganni/DCGAN-Face-Generation/README.md

-# gan-face-generation
+# DC GAN Face Generation

-DCGAN used to generate human faces.
-Starting at 64 convolutions for both the discriminator and generator.
+A DCGAN is trained on a dataset of faces.
+A generator network generates new images of faces that look very realistic.
+The DCGAN utilizes 64 convolutions for both the discriminator and generator starting point.